kiboschool/course-c4s-writing/src/communicating-for-success/drafting.md

 ## Learning Outcomes

 After completing this lesson, you will be able to:
-- Understand the basic rules of grammar that govern verb form and tense errors.
+- Understand the basic rules of grammar that govern verb form and tense.
 - Write clear and concise sentences.
 - Identify the causes of writing anxiety.
 - Apply techniques to overcome writer’s block.